-In support of the Stanford University School of Medicine mission, DISCOVeR Lab, led by Dr. Latha Palaniappan, a physician scientist, conducts research that seeks to investigate racial/ethnic health disparities in cardiometabolic disease risk, burden, screening, treatment and outcomes in multiethnic populations.
-She along with collaborators at Stanford and other world-renown institutions, take what they learn from patient care back to their labs to guide their research projects into new diagnostics and treatments for various illnesses.
+In support of the Stanford University School of Medicine mission, DISCOVeR Lab, led by Dr. Latha Palaniappan, a physician scientist, conducts research that seeks to investigate racial/ethnic health disparities in cardiometabolic disease risk, burden, screening, treatment, and outcomes in multi-ethnic populations.
+She, along with collaborators at Stanford and other world-renowned institutions, take what they learn from patient care back to their labs to guide their research projects into new diagnostics and treatments for various illnesses.

 DISCOVeR research projects seek to address the gap in knowledge of health and health-related patient-centered outcomes, specifically exploring gender and racial/ethnic disparities in obesity, diabetes, and coronary heart disease.